JozzefBar/BoardChamp-app/README.md

 - Save results and notes in JSON format.

 ### Edit Activity
-- Edit existing records - time, note and *players name and score will be added later*.
+- Edit existing records - time, note and player's score and position.

 ---